-[&]quot;Audit Fees" include the aggregate professional fees paid to Deloitte & Touche LLP for the audit of the consolidated annual financial statements and other regulatory audits and filings.
+[&]quot;Audit Fees" include the aggregate professional fees paid to Deloitte & Touche LLP for the audit of the consolidated annual financial statements.

-[&]quot;Audit Related Fees" include the aggregate fees paid to Deloitte & Touche LLP for services related to the Audit Services, including namely pension plans audits, consultations regarding financial reporting and accounting standards and translation of the annual report.
+"Audit Related Fees" include the aggregate fees paid to Deloitte & Touche LLP for services that would normally be performed by the external auditors.
+More specifically, these services include, among others, pension plans audits, attest services that are required by statute or regulation, assistance in preparing for the future requirements on internal control certification, consultations regarding financial reporting and accounting standards and translation services.